art-3d/framework/README.md

 </br>

 ## todo:
-- fix all features
+- fix all features [x]
 - add unit tests
 - add project description
-- create migration
+- create a migration command [x]
+- use the migration command on setup
 - add new features to framework (cache, logs, etc)
 - use queue*
 - refactor dependency injection by __construct